Your Covid-19 Travel Questions, Answered

 If British Nationals test positive for COVID-19 while abroad, the Government states that you should not travel and should follow the local guidance on self-isolation.

 The Government has stated that all forms of PCR test would be accepted, as will other forms of COVID-19 test “with a >97% specificity and >80% sensitivity at viral loads above 100,000 copies/ml”.
+This could include a nucleic acid test, including a PCR test or derivative technologies including LAMP tests.
+Alternatively, an antigen test such as a test from a lateral flow device.

 Exemptions apply for children under 11 as well as flight, ferry and rail crew.